Modern Slavery Statement

-This statement is published in accordance with section 54 of the Act, and relates to the financial year 1st April 2015 to 31st March 2016.
-It was approved by the board of directors on 1st June 2016.
+This statement is published in accordance with section 54 of the Act, and relates to the financial year 1st April 2023 to 31st March 2024.
+It was reviewed by the board of directors on 26th June 2023.

 M4 Recruitment is a limited company operating in the recruitment sector.
 We provide introduction services and supply temporary workers in various sectors including but not limited to; Driving, Industrial, Hospitality, Admin & Secretarial.